-Predictably, much litigation will be based upon whether a small business is similarly situated or not.
+- Predictably, much litigation will be based upon whether a small business is similarly situated or not.
 This will be a new issue that many small businesses across the country should investigate earlier in the procurement bidding stage than later.

 As stated in the comments leading up to the final SBA rule, 15 U.S.C.
 657, requires that the limitations on subcontracting for full or partial small business set-aside contracts, HUBZone contracts, 8(a) BD contracts, Service-Disabled Veteran-Owned (SDVOSB) Small Business Concern (SBC) contracts, and WOSB and Economically Disadvantaged Women-Owned Small Business (EDWOSB) contracts, be evaluated based on the percentage of the overall award amount that a prime contractor spends on its subcontractors.

-The SBA suggests that 15 USC 757 provides that any contractor work done by similarly situated entities not to be subcontracted work for purposes of complying with the limitations on subcontracting rule.
+The SBA suggests that 15 USC 757 provides that any subcontractor work done by similarly situated small business entities not to be subcontracted work for purposes of complying with the limitations on subcontracting rule.

-Subcontracts to a similarly situated small business will not count towards the limitation on subcontracting rule.
+Word of caution.
+The subcontractor to a similarly situated bidder will not count towards the limitations on subcontracting rule.
 The SBA believed that to do otherwise would not be in the best interest of furthering SBA government contracting goals.
 See 13 CFR 125.6 (a)(1) –(2).

-Government contractors should assess their specific subcontracting relationships.
+Prime Government contractors should assess their specific subcontracting relationships before submitting bids.
 The facts of each case will be different.
 Therefore, companies should properly assess their unique situations and be proactive.
 There are not enough SBA OHA decisions on the issue but they are increasing every month.

-It would appear that future disputes about violating the limitations on subcontracting requirements would also hinge on what is the primary requirement of the contract.
+- It would appear that future disputes about violating the limitations on subcontracting requirements would also hinge on what is the primary requirement of the contract.

 First-tier subcontractors should be aware.
-Small business set aside requirements regarding similarly situated small business concerns, prime and subcontractors should be aware that protection from violating the limitation on subcontracting rule would only flow from work subcontracted from the prime to the subcontractor.
+Small business set aside requirements regarding similarly situated small business concerns, prime and subcontractors should be aware that protection from violating the limitations on subcontracting rule would only flow from work subcontracted from the prime to the subcontractor.

 - Subcontracts from the first-tier subcontractor to a second-tier will not count.

-- Prime contractors should extremely careful to protect itself, and even inquire, when it builds new relationships with first-tier subcontractors that are similarly situated.
+- Prime contractors should extremely careful to protect themselves, and even inquire when it builds new relationships with first-tier subcontractors that are similarly situated.

-Requirement for a signed agreement.
+The requirement for a signed agreement.
 Based upon the SBA’s comments, prime contractors submitting federal government proposals must also submit a signed agreement between the prime contractor and the similarly situated subcontractor.
 See 13 CFR 125.6 (b)(1).
 Whether a teaming agreement would suffice or a traditional subcontract remains to be seen.
-These are all reasons why small businesses should be proactive on these matters.
+These are all reasons why small businesses should be proactive in these matters.

 Suspension and debarment possible.
 Of importance, the SBA comments also warn prime contractors that they can be debarred for any violation of the spirit of 13 CFR 124.6(b)(3).
 This issue goes towards the percentage of work identified in the signed agreement.

-Similarly Situated Subcontractors and NAICS Code Application: When considering the legal definition of similarly situated small business concern, prime contractors that are consider entering into a subcontractor also want to be aware of various factors that could influence the outcome of any future litigation.
+Similarly Situated Subcontractors and NAICS Code Application: When considering the legal definition of similarly situated small business concern, prime contractors that are considering entering into a subcontractor also want to be aware of various factors that could influence the outcome of any future litigation.
 See information about small business subcontracting plans.

-The primary issue is whether similarly situated small business subcontractors are limited to the NAICS code assigned to the prime contract.
+The primary issue is whether similarly situated subcontractors are limited to the NAICS code assigned to the prime contract.
 The new SBA When assessing how the SBA rules apply, one should first make sure that your similarly situated small business is a subcontractor or teaming partner that has the same small business status and the set-aside criteria and small as the prime contractor submitting the bid.rules seem to suggest not.
-Instead, the focus is on the NAICS code that the prime contractor assigns to the subcontractor as a similarly situated company.
+Instead, the similarly situated definition focuses on the NAICS code that the prime contractor assigns to the subcontractor as a similarly situated company.

 There will be some disputes in the future as to the validity of the prime’s assignment of a NAICS code to its similarly situated subcontractor that arguably has nothing to do with the primary contract requirements.
-Although the SBA expressed the goals of promoting subcontracts to similarly situated businesses, there could be some concern as to whether relying on the prime to implement new NAICS code weakens the government’s overall assignment of the primary NAICS Code.
-See 13 CFR 125.3 (c)(1)(v).
+Although the SBA expressed the goals of promoting subcontracts to similarly situated small businesses, there could be some concern as to whether relying on the prime to implement new NAICS code weakens the government’s overall assignment of the primary NAICS Code.
+See 13 CFR 125.3 (c)(1)(v)

-For immediate help with the SBA’s similarly situated small business rules and violating the limitations on subcontracting requirements, contact Watson & Associates’ government small business lawyers at 1-866-601-5518.
+For immediate help with the SBA’s similarly situated small business rules and violating the limitations on subcontracting requirements, contact Watson & Associates’ government contract small business lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.